atheurer/trafficgen/README-binary-search.md

 2. Bind DPDK to two network interfaces needed by the traffic generator.
 If you intend to use MoonGen and ran ./setup.sh previously, then you can use ./MoonGen/libmoon/deps/dpdk/tools/dpdk-devbind.py.
 If you intend to use TRex, it also includes a binding utility under [/opt/trex/current]/dpdk_set_ports.py.
 Binding with vfio-pci kernel module is recommended.

-## Running binary-search.py
+## Running

    binary-search.py is controlled entirely by command line options.
 Please see all of the options with --help.
-At a minimum, you should provide a --devices option so the script knows which device to use for traffic Tx/Rx.
+The recommded minimum number of optons are:

+   --devices
+   --traffic-generator
+   --max-loss-pct
+   --frame-size